hoverbike1/TOTK-Mods-collection/SETUP.md

   - Enable Reactive Flushing: On
   - Use asynchronous shader building: On
     </br>Turn Off if you have weird weapons icons and then right click the game name -> Remove -> Remove Cache Storage.
-  - Use Fast GPU Time: Off
+  - Use Fast GPU Time: Off (Only on TOTK settings in Right Click -> Properties)
   - Use Vulkan Pipeline Cache: On
   - Anisotropic Filtering: x16